-The PHLG is recommended to endorse the proposed regional definition of vulnerable customers as proposed in this outline for further approval at the Ministerial Council 2013.
+The PHLG endorsed the proposed regional definition of vulnerable customers as proposed in this outline which was further approved by the Ministerial Council 2013.
 Outline of the Social Strategy presented at 29th PHLG meeting in June 2013, in line with the main topics presented by the Secretariat at the 6th Social Forum in April 2013, perfectly provide the basis for all Contracting Parties to review their positions towards the social dimension and to take further steps in line with legal and political obligations in the context of the Energy Community Treaty, the European Energy Strategy Policy and the memorandum of Understanding on Social Issues.